ovh/docs/pages/platform/databases/redis_08_prepare_for_incoming_connections/guide.de-de.md

 >
 > Follow the [Commands Official Documentation](https://redis.io/commands/) to learn more.
 >
-> Follow this [guide](https://docs.ovh.com/de/publiccloud/databases/redis/capabilities/#users-and-roles) to learn more about users and roles capabilities and limatations.
+> Follow this [guide](https://docs.ovh.com/de/publiccloud/databases/redis/capabilities/#users-and-roles) to learn more about users and roles capabilities and limitations.
 >

 #### Step 2: Authorise incoming connections from the Redis client